-As I have previously stated, I’m currently seeing a Glaucoma Specialist due to treatment complications when I was initially diagnosed with Multiple Myeloma.
+As I have previously stated, there I’m currently seeing a Glaucoma Specialist due to treatment complications when I was initially diagnosed with Multiple Myeloma.
 I’m very fortunate I did not lose my vision.
-Today’s appointment was a follow-up from September, when I was put on eye drops in my right eye, to reduce pressue caused by dexamethasone – a steroid I take as part of my chemo treatment.
+Today’s appointment was a follow-up from September, for sale when I was put on eye drops in my right eye, help to reduce pressue caused by dexamethasone – a steroid I take as part of my chemo treatment.

 I arrived at my eye specialist and after a little while my name was called.
 When I went in, his assistant checked my vision with an eye chart, then he gave me a Slit Lamp exam using a Slit Lamp Biomicroscope to look in my eyes, before checking my eye pressure.

 I’m happy to report that my eye pressure has decreased:

 Right eye – 13

 September (put on eye drops)